Subaru FB engine: FB16 DIT

 The FB16 direct injection turbocharged (DIT) engine is the first FB-series engine with a turbocharger, and includes direct injection with an auto stop/start system.
 It is the base engine in the first-generation (2014–20 model years) Subaru Levorg.
 The Levorg also has an option for a 2.0 litre direct injection turbo engine, the FA20F.
 The design target for the FB16 DIT engine was to equal or exceed the performance of the FB25 naturally-aspirated engine fitted to the Legacy, using regular gasoline, according to the designer, Rei Sasaki.
 Although it shares its displacement with the naturally aspirated FB16, the only part the two engines share is the crankshaft.
-As fitted to the Levorg, the FB16 DIT was able to achieve fuel economy of 16.0 km/L on the JC08 cycle.
+As fitted to the Levorg (1,540kg, CVT), the FB16 DIT was able to achieve fuel economy of 16.0 km/L on the JC08 cycle, compared to 15.6 km/L of FB16 on Impreza G4 (1,320kg, CVT).